How to Make Ice Cream in a Blender

 How to Make Homemade Ice Cream in a Blender

 There are several ways to make ice cream at home using your blender.
 You can first blend all of your ingredients together, then freeze and serve.
 Or you can make dairy-free soft serve by using frozen fruits like in this Toasted Coconut Blender Ice Cream recipe.

 Blender ice cream comes together quickly and there are plenty of ways you can reinvent your dessert to include any of your favorite flavors.
-Whether you’re a fan of tropical fruits, a classic vanilla lover or a chocoholic, you can easily whip together your creation using a blender, including models from KitchenAid brand.
+Whether you’re a fan of tropical fruits, a classic vanilla lover or a chocoholic, you can easily whip together your creation using a blender, including these models from KitchenAid.
 Some other tools you might need when making ice cream in your blender are an ice cream scoop, a spoon, a spatula, a glass or metal loaf dish and plastic wrap.

 What Ingredients Do You Need to Make Blender Ice Cream?

 Depending on the recipe, there are a multitude of ingredients that you can incorporate into blender ice cream.
 You can go traditional by building a base with ingredients like whole milk, condensed milk or heavy cream for a rich flavor profile, or you can opt for dairy-free options that utilize almond milk, oat milk or coconut milk to get a creamy consistency that’s lactose-free.
 This recipe for 3-Ingredient Chocolate Ice Cream uses only the few basic ingredients listed below.
 To make it your own, you can always mix in extra toppings later like cookie crumbles, candy pieces, brownie chunks, fudge, salted caramel or whatever else your heart desires.

 When it comes to the question of how to make ice cream at home, you probably wouldn’t think using a blender would be the answer.
 But this recipe for no-churn 3-Ingredient Chocolate Ice Cream might just convince you otherwise.